priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md

 ```
 ![Screenshot (326)](https://user-images.githubusercontent.com/92315883/213132819-9590b8aa-b2f9-46ca-a60c-4059edf2132c.png)

-Tables can be accessed by using the below command.
+Use the below command to access the content of the table.

 ```console
 select * from {{your_table_name}};